zopefoundation/transaction/docs/datamanager.rst

 The ``tpc_begin`` Method
 ========================

-Called by the transaction manager to ask the RM to prepare to commit data.
+Called by the transaction manager to ask the data manager to prepare to commit data.

 .. doctest::